vfx-rs/organization/README.md

 # Rust Bindings Working Group

-The Rust bindings working group is dedicated to creating C and Rust bindings for C++ libraries used by the media and entertainment industry.
+The Rust bindings working group is dedicated to creating a foundation for C and Rust bindings for C++ libraries used by the media and entertainment industry.

 Goals of the WG are: